Click Here to print or download the CDPOA Bylaws.

 Section 1.
 Annual Meeting:

-There shall be an annual meeting of the members of the Association on a Tuesday, Wednesday, or Thursday within the first seven days of December at such date, time, and place as may be designated for discussion of such business as may require a vote of the membership, including the selection of new members of the Board of Directors to replace those whose terms of office are ending, any proposed bylaws amendments, and approval of the proposed budget for the coming year.
-The meeting will solicit input from the membership on other business that may come before the board.
-Notice of such meeting, stating the date, hour, place and purpose thereof shall be sent by mail or delivered by hand to the last known address of all members at least ten (10) days prior to the date of the meeting.
-Within five days after said meeting, the Board will distribute ballots reflecting that input to the membership to vote on nominations to the Board, proposed budget and proposed bylaws changes.
-Ballots must be returned within seven days of receipt.
-(Revised and approved December 4, 2018)
+There shall be an Annual Meeting of the Members of the Association on a Tuesday, Wednesday, or Thursday within the first seven days of December at such date, time, and place as may be designated for the transaction of such business as may require a vote of the membership, including the selection of new members of the Board of Directors to replace those whose terms of office are expiring, any proposed Bylaws changes, and approval of the proposed budget for the coming year.
+Notice of such meeting, stating the date, hour, place, and purpose thereof, including a ballot for voting, shall be sent by U.S. Mail to the last known address of all members at least fifteen (15) days prior to the date of the meeting.
+Completed absentee ballots or proxies must be returned to the CDPOA Secretary five (5) days before the date of the meeting in order to be counted, or ballots may be submitted by the attending member at the Annual Meeting.

 Section 2.
 Special Meetings:

 Special meetings of the members may be held whenever called by the Board of Directors or by petition of at least twenty (20) members.
 Notice of such meeting, stating the time, place, and in general the purpose of business thereof, shall be sent by U.S. Mail to the last known address of all members at least fifteen (15) days prior to the meeting.
 A meeting by petition must be held within 60 days of receipt of such petition by an executive officer of the Association.

 Section 4.
 Voting: